 We're incredibly grateful for the support we receive from our valued partners and love building long-term relationships so we can provide exciting opportunities for them and our runners.
-Established 16 years, attracting around 12,000 runners a year equally split between males and females, with 20,000 followers on Facebook and a database of almost 25,000, Lakeland Trails is a fantastic way to promote your brand to an audience of engaged runners.
+Established 18 years, we have an outstanding repuation for putting on well-organised, welcoming and safe eventsattracting around 12,000 runners a year equally split between males and females.
+With 22,000 followers on Facebook and a database of over 26,000, Lakeland Trails is a fantastic way to promote your brand to an audience of engaged runners.
 We are always interested in talking with potential partners who align with our values and who can enhance the experience of our runners.
 If you would like to talk to us about your company and partnership opportunities, please get in touch.

 inov-8- Main Partner of Lakeland Trails